 To actively aid my training recovery process and decompress, I had been using hot saunas and infrared saunas for years and loving how good I felt after.

-High levels of elements like lead, mercury, cadmium, tin, and others can be toxic to your immune, nervous, reproductive, and digestive systems – and add stress to your body’s filtration organs, namely the liver and kidneys.
+High levels of elements like lead, mercury, cadmium, tin, and others can be harmful to your immune, nervous, reproductive, and digestive systems – and add stress to your body’s filtration (detoxifying) organs, namely the liver and kidneys.
 I’m not sure why my levels were so high, like other elements they can enter our system through soil, air or water emissions.

 After getting this alarming data from my test, I decided to get serious and invest in an infrared sauna.